SZU-AFS Antispoofing System for the ASVspoof 5 Challenge

 Datasets

-ASVspoof 2025 Track 1 dataset (training, development, progress, and evaluation sets), which includes data from the Multilingual Librispeech English partition.
+ASVspoof 5 Challenge Track 1 database (training, development, progress, evaluation sets), Multilingual Librispeech English partition.

 Model(s)